Open today from 09:00 until 17:00

 Discover the charm and resilience of the Spider Plant (Chlorophytum) at Boma Garden Centre in Kentish Town.
 Known for its arching variegated leaves and air-purifying qualities, the Spider Plant is one of the easiest and most rewarding indoor plants to grow.
-Perfect for shelves, hanging planters or bright corners, it thrives in a wide range of home environments and suits beginners and seasoned plant lovers alike.
+People love spider plants for their ease of care and the personality they bring to any space.
+Perfect for shelves, hanging planters or bright corners, this versatile plant thrives in a wide range of home environments and suits beginners and seasoned plant lovers alike.
 At Boma, we stock healthy Chlorophytum varieties ready to brighten your living space.
-Visit our indoor greenhouse
+You can add a spider plant to personalize or enhance your home or office decor.
+Visit our indoor greenhouse.

 Show filters Hide filters